 Phone: (206) 592-4085

-Philosophically, I’m a social constructivist, meaning that I believe that we all enter into situations with prior knowledge that we use to create new knowledge when presented with new information.
-Further, that this knowledge is constructed in the context of trusting relationships – without trust, it’s difficult to take the risks necessary for learning.
-I’m also a social activist because I understand that our lives (and education) are impacted by our identities – race/ethnicity, class, gender/gender identity, sexual orientation, ability, religion…all of these and more impact our experience and how we see the world.
+Philosophically, I’m a social constructivist, valuing that we all come into new situations with knowledge already.
+Then we get exposed to other information, combine it with what we knew already, and boom!
+New knowledge!
+What's more, is that we do this best when we have trusting relationships with other people - without trust, we don't want to ask questions or take risks and these are critical for learning.
+I’m passionate about social justice and equity.
+I know that all of our lives (and education) are influenced by our identities – race/ethnicity, class, gender/gender identity, sexual orientation, ability, religion…all of these and more impact our experience and how we see the world.

 Curious about anything else?
 Feel free to ask me!
 I look forward to getting to know you.